 When mace was used by law enforcement it was deemed ineffective since the mace did not have much effect on intoxicated or violent individuals which even led to several police officer injuries.

 On the contrary, pepper spray will immediately incapacitate an attacker even if they are intoxicated or pain resistant for a duration of 20 minutes to an hour and is far more effective than the mace of the past.
 Since the effects of pepper spray go away slower, it leaves the individual in pain for a longer period of time.

 Additionally, pepper spray will cause inflammation in the eyes, and skin resulting in shortened blindness, difficulty in breathing, and a strong burning sensation while mace does not have these very same effects.
 Pepper spray will not only linger around longer but it’s also quite difficult to wash off.

 In the legal system mace and pepper spray are referred to as the same thing.
 Even though it is legal throughout the majority of the United States, it is important to know your state and city pepper spray laws before purchasing.

 On the flip side, one common similarity mace and pepper spray share is they are both classified as a lachrymatory agent.
 Lachrymatory agents are a class of chemical weapons that cause pain, tear, and even blindness by stimulating the corneal nerves in the eyes.

 In conclusion, when someone refers to mace, technically they are referring to the brand that manufactures pepper spray.
 It’s pretty much the same as when someone says Kleenex when referring to a facial tissue.

 That’s basically the difference between mace and pepper spray.
-If you enjoyed this article or would like to add to the discussion please do so by sharing and leaving a comment below.
+If you enjoyed this article help us out by sharing it via your favorite social network, or leave us feedback in the comments below.